CAMI-challenge/firstchallenge_evaluation/binning/README.md

 We first investigated the performance of all methods in the recovery of individual genome bins.
 For this, we determined the precision and recall for every bin relative to the genome with which the bin had the highest overlap in predicted bps (highest recall).
 To investigate whether the data partitioning achieved by taxonomic binners can be used for strain-level genome recovery, we compared the predicted taxonomic bins at all ranks against the genome (strain)-level bins.
 Precision and recall for a predicted bin were calculated in the same way as for the unsupervised binners.
 FShown is for each binner the submission with the best average precision and recall (defined exactly how?) for all three challenge data sets (currently only for two?).
 Bars denote the standard deviation of precision and recall across genome bins.

 #### Precision and recall in genome recovery for taxonomic binners and binners
 For the binners, recall (ranging from X to Y) varied less across tools than precision (ranging from X to Y).
-Berserk_hypatia had both the highest average recall, around 62% , and precision, around 75% n one data set (Q: which one?), followed by elevated_franklin and admiring_curie.
+Berserk_hypatia had both the highest average recall, around 62% , and precision, around 75% on one data set (Q: which one?), followed by elevated_franklin and admiring_curie.

 [Precision and recall for binners by genome, for all genomes](plots/unsupervised/prec_recall_combined_all_ranks_by_genome_all_ANI_all.pdf)